bekk/k6-workshop/README.md

 1. Create a new file, `create-todo-scenarios.js`.

 2. Let's start with **scenario 1**.
 In the `export default function`, create a user, create a todo list for the user and add 5 todos to the list.
 The description of the todo does not matter.
 There's a 50ms delay between adding each todo (use `sleep(0.05)`).

     We'll make this a scenario in the next step, for now verify that the code works by running k6 with a low number of VUs for a short duration.

     <details>

     <summary>:moneybag: Extra credit: Making the traffic even more realistic</summary>

-    Create a randomized number of todos (3-10) in the todo list (use `randInt`) to better simulate realistic traffic.
+    Create a randomized number of todos (3-10) in the todo list (use `randomIntBetween`) to better simulate realistic traffic.

     </details>

 3. We'll assume the users signing up are evenly spread out inside the time range, and we'll therefore use the [constant arrival rate executor](https://k6.io/docs/using-k6/scenarios/executors/constant-arrival-rate/).
 What should `duration`, `rate` and `timeUnit` be for this scenario (remember, 1 hour "real time" = 5 seconds)?
 Create an `options` object (like previous tasks, remember to `export` it!), and add a `signups` scenario, using constant arrival rate, the `duration`, `rate` and `timeUnit` you decided, and `preAllocatedVUs` = 1.

     <details>